OlaQla/RedWine/README.md

 #### Implementation details

 Component is implemented in jQuery by capturing keyUp events from search box.
-It then captures entered text and filters all the cards that have title fields not starting with exactly the current searchbox value.
+It then captures entered text and filters out all the cards that have title fields not starting with exactly the current searchbox value.
 Component also handles a case when a single result only is displayed to by setting padding (write where) to avoid an effect on footer being pulled to middle of the page on some mobile devices.

 ### _Grape description map_